 Good Grief — This group will provide a safe and supportive atmosphere in which to explore grief.
 Have you lost someone close to you?
 Are you struggling with the terminal illness of a loved one?
 Are you feeling lost in the loss?

-Survivors: Sexual Trauma — Have you endured an unwanted sexual experience?
-You don’t have to suffer in secrecy, silence, shame.
-Break the SILENCE.
-Join us: Unlock the secrets that weigh you down.
+Sexual Trauma Survivors — Have you had an unwanted sexual experience?
+Have you felt shamed and/or silenced by the trauma?
 Connect with others to know you are not alone.